lmfit/lmfit-py/doc/model.rst

     t <Parameter 't', None, bounds=[None:None]>
     N <Parameter 'N', None, bounds=[None:None]>

 Functions with keyword arguments
 -----------------------------------------

-If the model had keyword parameters, these would be turned into Parameters if the supplied default value was a valid number (but not ``None``).
+If the model function had keyword parameters, these would be turned into Parameters if the supplied default value was a valid number (but not ``None``).

     >>> def decay2(t, tau, N=10, check_positive=False):
     ...    if check_small: